gitliver/SimpleSiteGenerator/README.md

  * Add a paywall or preview option
  * Convert the CSS to Sass (?) and/or try to namespace it better and add variables
  * Find a way to DRY up templates without adding too much conditional logic?
- * make more mobile friendly
+ * Make more mobile friendly
  * `add_assets.sh` copies all CSS and JS to the folder even files are that not used - fix this
- * add webpack for fancier JS?
+ * Add webpack for fancier JS?
+ * Add more CSS themes and examples

 ## How Does SimpleSiteGenerator Compare to Other Frameworks?